psychbruce/psychbruce.github.io/README.md

 ------------------------------------------------------------------------

-Dr. Bao (包寒吴霜) is an Assistant Professor studying *Computational Intelligent Social Psychology* at the East China Normal University.
-He uses natural language processing (NLP) as the main methodology and also contributes to new methods (e.g., [FMAT](https://psychbruce.github.io/FMAT/), [DPI](https://psychbruce.github.io/DPI/)) and tools (e.g., [bruceR](https://psychbruce.github.io/bruceR/), [PsychWordVec](https://psychbruce.github.io/PsychWordVec/)) for psychological science.
+Dr. Bao (包寒吴霜) is an Assistant Professor at East China Normal University studying *AI and Computational Social Science*, with a focus on developing cutting-edge research areas of *Computational Intelligent Social Psychology* and *Quantitative Causal Inference Methodology*.
+He also contributes to new methods (e.g., [FMAT](https://psychbruce.github.io/FMAT/), [DPI](https://psychbruce.github.io/DPI/)) and tools (e.g., [bruceR](https://psychbruce.github.io/bruceR/), [PsychWordVec](https://psychbruce.github.io/PsychWordVec/)) for psychological science.

-His research now focuses on social computing ("macro-social-psychometrics") with pretrained language models:
+His research questions now focus on social cognition and its historical evolution, using social computing ("macro-social-psychometrics") with pretrained language models as the main methodology:

 -   How social biases (stereotypes / prejudice / discrimination) are represented as propositions in natural language
 -   How historical narratives encode contemporary people's understanding of long-term sociocultural dynamics
--   How semantic relations computed from natural language reflect human explicit and implicit social cognition
+-   How semantic relations derived from natural language reflect human explicit and implicit social cognition

 ------------------------------------------------------------------------